TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          integers (default is zero) and PAGE\_TSCONFIG\_STR will be addslashes'ed before substitution (default is blank string).

+         More information about markers set by Page TSconfig can be found in the :ref:`TSconfig reference <t3tsconfig:pagetceformconfobj>`.

          See example below "Simple selector box with TSconfig markers".

    Scope